aryavorskiy/LatticeModels.jl/docs/src/manual/operators.md

 This notation allows converting any `LatticeValue` or [Site parameter](@ref Sites) to an operator.
 Hence, `diagonaloperator(l, Coord(1))` is also valid and will return the same operator.

 !!! tip
-    Generally, a good value to create a custom diagonal operator is by using the `LatticeValue` approach.
+    Generally, a good way to create a custom diagonal operator is by using the `LatticeValue` approach.

     Consider this example: in the Haldane model the diagonal part is ``m`` on the A sublattice and ``-m`` on the B sublattice.
 You can create this operator with the following code: